bystac/poker-node/protocols.md

 __Databases/Storage__

-My first though wa *yeah lets use mongodb* but then I rethink we have to have ACID, so MariaDB or PostgreSQL better suited, in front of them ti handlle all the traffic and events I'll be using the great Redis.
+My first though wa *yeah lets use mongodb* but then I rethink we have to have ACID, so MariaDB or PostgreSQL better suited, in front of them.
+To handlle all the traffic and events I'll be using the great Redis storage.

 __Question to think about__
 * language support?
 * currency support?
-* Play money? real money? switch?
+* Play money? real money? switch account?